HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 We explored how WordPress sites use external resources, and separated them between resources that are included in plugins, themes, and shipped in WordPress core (wp-includes).

-The median mobile WordPress page loads 24 resources under the /plugins/ path, 18 resources under the /themes/ path, and 12 resources under the /wp-includes/ path.
-In the 90th percentile, we see a huge amount of resource requests, with 78 plugin resources, 56 themes, and 24 wp-includes!

-WordPress’s extension ecosystem provides extraordinary flexibility and may be a major contributor to its high adoption rate.
-On balance it also appears detrimental to performance in many cases, due to the number of plugins available and the many resources they depend on.

 {{ figure_markup(
   image="wordpress-resources-loaded.png",
   caption="Distrubition of WordPress resources loaded by type.",